theump/theump/README.md

 # theump.github.io

-# THE URBAN MORPHOLOGY PROJECT
+# THE URBAN MAPPING PROJECT
 ### Building an Open Global Land Use Database

 ## Mission